 Here comes the main role of window screens.
 Opening a window without a screen means giving an open invitation to insects, birds, dust, and whatnot.
 Window screens are installed either on the inside or the outside of your house.
 It makes a barrier and does not allow insects and dust from coming into the house while keeping it ventilated.

 How To Clean Window Screens Without Removing Them

 Over time, the window screen gets really nasty as it traps dust and other solid particles, which might cause a lot of problems.
 Firstly, the first window screen might restrict the airflow, which can be discomforting.
 It also causes breathing issues as the dust is thrust inside the house when the wind is strong.
 It can be quite a hassle to clean the window screen every once in a while.
 In this article, we have discussed in detail how to clean window screens without removing them.

 First of all, remember the surface below the window is going to be very messy with dust.
 To spare yourself from that kind of inconvenience you need to cover the floor and the windowpane with old cloth sheets or towels.
-In this way, the dust, dirty water, and cleaning solution will fall on the cloth sheets instead of the floor.
+In this way, the dust, dirty water, and a glass cleaning solution will fall on the cloth sheets instead of the floor.
 This step will cut a lot of cleaning time.